chevereto/v3-docs/setup/server/cpanel.md

 </code-block>
 </code-group>

 > Note that the configuration in your system may vary.
-In doubt check with your service provider.
+Double-check with your service provider.